Anupam0401/Arcade-Game-Arena/README.md

 6. for GTC
 7. for Jumping Jack
 ```
-to play,
+To play :
 - Enter any other number to exit the menu.

 Instructions are given inside the respective games.
-select a game of your choice and ENJOY!!
+Select a game of your choice and ENJOY!!

 P.S. - IF YOU ARE UNABLE TO COMPILE THE PROGRAM, Please ensure these prior to running it: